CDLUC3/dmptool-utils/README.md

 These keys are attached to the DMP JSON when persisting it to DynamoDB and removed when returning it from DynamoDB.

-Environment variable requirements:
-- `AWS_REGION` The AWS region where the DynamoDB table is located
-- `DOMAIN_NAME` The domain name of the application
-- `DYNAMODB_TABLE_NAME` The name of the DynamoDB table
-- `DYNAMO_MAX_ATTEMPTS` The maximum number of times to retry a DynamoDB operation (defaults to 3)
-- `VERSION_GRACE_PERIOD` The number of seconds to wait before considering a change should generate a version snapshot (defaults to 7200000 => 2 hours)

 ## Example Usage:
 ```typescript
 import { DMPToolDMPType } from '@dmptool/types';